 What You Need to Know About ChatGPT Canvas

 Finally, it has arrived!
 On October 3rd, ChatGPT released a new feature similar to Claude Artifacts, called Canvas.
-Here is a record of its usage instructions.
+Here are the usage notes.

-3. The official version of Canvas will be available to free users.
+3. The fully released version is slated to reach free users.

 We’ll be adding more to Canvas over time.
 ChatGPT Plus and Team users can try the beta starting today.